UPDATED: JULY 2018

-What are the Boston Bruins 10 best and 10 worst non entry level contracts they have signed since the NHL had a salary cap?
+What are the Boston Bruins 15 best and 15 worst non entry level contracts they have signed since the NHL had a salary cap?
 They won the Stanley Cup in 2011 and I tried to reward the contracts that helped them win the most.
-Note that the most recent “best contract” was Tyler Seguin.
-None signed after made the best list, but a few sure made the worst list.

 2- Patrice Bergeron, Aug 22 2006, 5 years $23.7M: Signed by Peter Chiarelli.
 This produced a Stanley Cup and a perennial Selke trophy nominee.
 Infact they could rename the top defensive forward trophy “the Patrice Bergeron Trophy” 20 years from now and it would make perfect sense.

 3- Tim Thomas, Apr 3 2009, 4 years $20M: Signed by Peter Chiarelli.
 Boston won a Stanley Cup, a playoff MVP, and a Vezina trophy on this contract.
 That’s worth whatever you paid even if he sat out the last year.

 4- Tyler Seguin, Sep 11 2012, 6 years $34.5M: Signed by Peter Chiarelli.
 He never played a game in Boston under this contract.
 He was traded in July 2013 and Bruins fans have not stopped complaining about it since.
 He has scored 384 PTS in 387 GP.

 5- Tim Thomas, Mar 18 2006, 3 years $3.3M: Signed by Mike O’Connell.
 He won a Vezina Trophy in year three.
 That’s a bargain.

 6- Patrice Bergeron, Oct 8 2010, 3 years $15M: Signed by Peter Chiarelli.
 He signed this extension before Boston won their Cup, so they got a discount on a contract that would produce 2 Selke trophies.